abc-cari/Hello-World/README.md

 # Hello-World
-This is my introduction to Githhub community.
+This is my introduction to Githhub.
 Thanks!